Foundation-Keybridge U.S. Equipment & Software Investment Momentum Monitor

 Railroad Equipment

-Investment in Railroad Equipment decreased 5.6% (annualized) in Q4 2023 but is up 1.9% year-over-year.
-The Railroad Equipment Momentum Index increased from 96.9 to 99.2 in March.
-In January, industrial production for petroleum and coal products fell 3.7%, while capacity utilization for transportation equipment improved slightly.
-Overall, the Index points to little change in annual growth in railroad equipment investment over the coming six months.
+Investment in Railroad Equipment fell 19% (annualized) in Q4 2024 but is up 18% year-over-year.
+The Railroad Equipment Momentum Index fell from 95.3 to 90.6 in February.
+In January, the ISM Supplier Deliveries Index rose 1.6% M/M, while rail carloads of farm and food products excluding grain decreased 18% M/M. Overall, the Index suggests annual growth in railroad equipment investment is likely to slow over the next six months but should remain positive.

 Trucks